It’s rare to hear a guy say that he doesn’t want to gain more muscle.

 Realistically, you’ll still gain some fat mass but it’ll be nothing compared to a traditional bulking program.

-If you don’t care much for size, you’ll still be pleasantly pleased with how your strength and power levels increase with this program.
+If you don’t care much for size, you’ll still be pleasantly pleased with how your strength and power levels increase with Shortcut To Size.

 Since it’s utilizing a periodization layout, you’ll be cycling through endurance, growth, strength, and power.